Micaeeld/Mango-Leaf-Image-Classification/README.md

 # Mango Leaf Disease Classification using TensorFlow
 This notebook uses a dataset of 4000 images of mango leaves captured from four mango orchards in Bangladesh, which include seven different diseases and a healthy category.
 The images are in JPG format and have a resolution of 240x320 pixels.
 The dataset includes 1800 distinct leaves and 2200 images that were prepared by zooming and rotating when necessary.
+The images were taken from Kaggle in https://www.kaggle.com/datasets/aryashah2k/mango-leaf-disease-dataset?select=Sooty+Mould.

 ## Data Description:
 - Type of data: 240x320 mango leaf images.